 The politically permissible scientific consensus is that we need to stay beneath 2 degrees warming of global ambient temperatures, to avoid dangerous and uncontrollable levels of climate change, with impacts such as mass starvation, disease, flooding, storm destruction, forced migration and war.
 That figure was agreed by governments that were dealing with many domestic and international pressures from vested interests, particularly corporations.
 It is therefore not a figure that many scientists would advise, given that many ecosystems will be lost and many risks created if we approach 2 degrees global ambient warming (Wadhams, 2018).
 The IPCC agreed in 2013 that if the world does not keep further anthropogenic emissions below a total of 800 billion tonnes of carbon we are not likely to keep average temperatures below 2 degrees of global averaged warming.
 That left about 270 billion tonnes of carbon to burn (Pidcock, 2013).
 Total global emissions remain at around 11 billion tonnes of carbon per year (which is 37 billion tonnes of CO2).
 Those calculations appear worrying but give the impression we have at least a decade to change.
 It takes significant time to change economic systems so if we are not already on the path to dramatic reductions it is unlikely we will keep within the carbon limit.
 With an increase of carbon emissions of 2% in 2017, the decoupling of economic activity from emissions is not yet making a net dent in global emissions (Canadell et al, 2017).
 So, we are not on the path to prevent going over 2 degrees warming through emissions reductions.
-In any case the IPCC estimate of a carbon budget was controversial with many scientists who estimated that existing CO2 in the atmosphere should already produce global ambient temperature rises over 5°C and so there is no carbon budget – it has already been overspent (Wasdell, 2015).
+In any case the IPCC estimate of a carbon budget was controversial.
+One scientist has calculated that the IPCC had underestimated the amount of methane release and therefore the carbon budget will be used up entirely by 2025 (Knorr, 2019).

 That situation is why some experts have argued for more work on removing carbon from the atmosphere with machines.
 Unfortunately, the current technology needs to be scaled by a factor of 2 million within 2 years, all powered by renewables, alongside massive emission cuts, to reduce the amount of heating already locked into the system (Wadhams, 2018).
 Biological approaches to carbon capture appear far more promising (Hawken and Wilkinson, 2017).
 These include planting trees, restoring soils used in agriculture, and growing seagrass and kelp, amongst other approaches.
 They also offer wider beneficial environmental and social side effects.
 Studies on seagrass (Greiner et al, 2013) and seaweed (Flannery, 2015) indicate we could be taking millions of tonnes of carbon from the atmosphere immediately and continually if we had a massive effort to restore seagrass meadows and to farm seaweed.
 The net sequestration effect is still being assessed but in certain environments will be significant (Howard et al, 2017).
 Research into “management-intensive rotational grazing” practices (MIRG), also known as holistic grazing, show how a healthy grassland can store carbon.
 A 2014 study measured annual per-hectare increases in soil carbon at 8 tons per year on farms converted to these practices (Machmuller et al, 2015).
 The world uses about 3.5 billion hectares of land for pasture and fodder crops.
 Using the 8 tons figure above, converting a tenth of that land to MIRG practices would sequester a quarter of present emissions.
 In addition, no-till methods of horticulture can sequester as much as two tons of carbon per hectare per year, so could also make significant contributions.
 It is clear, therefore, that our assessment of carbon budgets must focus as much on these agricultural systems as we do on emissions reductions.